MicrosoftDocs/visualstudio-docs/docs/debugger/includes/remote-debugger-requirements.md

 ### Network configuration

 The remote computer and the Visual Studio computer must be connected over a network, workgroup, or homegroup, or else connected directly through an Ethernet cable.
-Debugging between two computers connected through a proxy is not supported.
-Debugging over a high latency or low bandwidth connection, such as dialup Internet, or over the Internet across countries is not recommended and may fail or be unacceptably slow.
+Debugging between two computers connected through a proxy isn't supported.
+Debugging over a high latency or low bandwidth connection, such as dialup Internet, or over the Internet across countries isn't recommended and may fail or be unacceptably slow.